John Green: The Fault in Our Stars and adaptations

 In late 2013, Green stated that he was writing a new book with the working title The Racket.
-He sold 5,000 words of a rough draft on IndieGoGo for $10 each in order to raise money as part of the Project for Awesome charity event.
+He sold 5,000 words of a rough draft of the work during that years Project for Awesome.
 That same year, Green hired long-time Nerdfighter Rosianna Halse Rojas as his executive assistant.

-A film adaptation of The Fault in Our Stars was green-lit within three weeks of the books release.
+A film adaptation of The Fault in Our Stars was green-lit within three weeks of the book's release.
 Green had initially been hesitant to sell the movie rights for the book, saying, "I'd had some unhappy experiences before, and I didn't want a movie I didn't like being made from a book that's so important to me.
 This book frankly is more important to me than my other books."
 To that end, Green was involved in the movie's pre-production, and was on set for most of the film's shooting.
-In March 2014, The Indianapolis Star described Green as having, "an underground career that's rolling toward the mainstream".
 The Hollywood Reporter stated in May 2014 that even before the movie's release, its expected success was causing a shift in the types of films being made for teenagers, with Pouya Shahbazian, the producer of the dystopian science fiction film Divergent, stating, "I've already had calls from studio execs who want to be on the list for small, intimate stories that previously would have been impossible to sell to their senior execs.
 Who would have believed a small-budget, YA teenage cancer love story would have rival studio execs calling it a potential event movie?"
-Additionally, the magazine reported that the film studio behind the move, Fox 2000, would consider anything over $125 million in box office earnings a huge success.
+Additionally, the magazine reported that the film studio behind the movie, Fox 2000, would consider anything over $125 million in box office earnings a huge success.

 On June 6, 2014, The Fault in Our Stars film was released, the first adaptation of one of Green's novels.
 The film was massively successful, opening number one at the box office during its opening weekend and grossing $307 million worldwide against a budget of $12 million.
 Green filmed a cameo role for the movie that was not included in the final cut of the film.
-The profound success of the book and the movie further hurled Green into mainstream culture.
+The profound success of the book and the movie further launched Green into mainstream culture, an experience he found emotionally fraught.
 Green appeared on The Colbert Report to promote the movie's release in June 2014.
 Green was included in Time magazine's 2014 Time 100 list of the 100 most influential people in the world.
-The trade paperback version of The Fault in Our Stars was the top selling novel of the year on Publishers Weekly's annual list, with the movie tie-in and hardcover versions also appearing on the list at numbers eight and nine respectively.
+The trade paperback version of The Fault in Our Stars was the top selling novel of the year on Publishers Weekly's annual list.